zer0cache/matic-docs/docs/develop/metamask/overview.md

  Please Backup your **Secret Recovery Phrase**.
 If your device breaks, is lost, stolen, or has data corruption, there is no other way to recover it.
 The Secret Recovery Phrase is the only way to recover your MetaMask accounts.
 Check more **[<ins>Basic Safety and Security Tips for MetaMask</ins>](https://metamask.zendesk.com/hc/en-us/articles/360015489591-Basic-Safety-and-Security-Tips-for-MetaMask)**.
 :::

-## Guide to set up Metamask for Polygon
+## Guide to set up MetaMask for Polygon

 * [Download & Install MetaMask](/develop/metamask/tutorial-metamask.md)
 * [Configure Polygon on MetaMask](/develop/metamask/config-polygon-on-metamask.md)